Gradle

 Version requirements

-Android Fuzz Tests running in an emulator or on a device are not supported, but it is still possible to run local tests.
-The following prerequisites are required:
+Android fuzz tests running in an emulator or on a device aren't supported, but it's still possible to run local tests.
+This requires the following prerequisites:

 Initialize a project